achliopa/udemy_PythonSpark/readme.md

 * there are different ways to get is like adjusted R squared. some ways can yield a negative value (see wiki). use adjusted R2
 * Rsquared can enhance our understanding of a model, help compare models but not be used  in isolation as the only source of evaluation

-### Lecture 37 - Linear Regression Example COde Along
+### Lecture 37 - Linear Regression Example Code Along

 * we ll examine an ecommerce customer data for a companys website and mobile app
 * we ll try to predict customers total amount expenditure (continuous money val)